 Roller skating stunts were next on display, as the Inliners presented various stunts and acrobatics.
 It was based on the theme of balance, which is essential for the sustenance of life and individual growth.
 Skates too stand on same principle of balance.
 Only when all the wheels of life are in perfect balance can a man lead his life happily.

 No Sai educational institutions Sports Meet is complete without the signature item of motorbike stunt riding.
-Beautifully captured by the drone videos employed by the Radio Sai team, the students of Muddenahalli campus seamlessly executed several stunts, from jumping over a line of students on the ground to criss-cross to a slew of fire jumps, much to the delight of the thousands gathered on the stands.
+Beautifully captured by the drone videos employed by the SSS Media Centre team, the students of Muddenahalli campus seamlessly executed several stunts, from jumping over a line of students on the ground to criss-cross to a slew of fire jumps, much to the delight of the thousands gathered on the stands.

 Hipsters, the next item, paid tribute to the street dance forms that were born out of an innate desire for self-expression to express the underlying emotion that the artist is experiencing at that moment in time.
 They presented six variants of the vernacular dance forms, a concoction that included break dancing, hip-hop, house, bone-breaking, lines & angles, and light-feet.